 I studied for four years and qualified as an osteopath at the British School of Osteopathy, receiving an Integrated Masters of Osteopathy (MOst) with distinction from the largest and oldest osteopathic school in the UK.
 I am a fully insured and registered member of the General Osteopathic Council and adhere to their strict professional rules of conduct and practice.
-In addition to my osteopathic training, I have an ITEC Level 3 Diploma in Sports Massage Therapy which I obtained with Distinction.
+In addition to my osteopathic training, I am a registered The Perrin Technique™ practitioner and I have an ITEC Level 3 Diploma in Sports Massage Therapy which I obtained with Distinction.

 I treat lots of expectant mothers and am enthusiastic about the benefits of osteopathy during pregnancy and post-partum.
 Many commonly-experienced conditions during pregnancy can be easily treated and resolved with osteopathy.
 I regularly attend conferences to learn about the newest advances in antenatal care and work closely alongside Midwives, yoga and pilates teachers to ensure patients receive the best possible outcomes from treatment.

 I have a special interest in treating complex or chronic issues which may not have responded to other forms of treatment.
 I especially enjoy treating patients with chronic headaches or facial pain, for whom there are limited allopathic treatment options.

 I took part in the development of the OsteoMAP approach, integrating Acceptance and Commitment Therapy (ACT) and mindfulness techniques into the osteopathic management of chronic pain patients.
 Since then I have furthered my knowledge of ACT through short courses and attending meetings with other OsteoMAP practitioners.
 I am passionate about the benefits of mindfulness and continue to use this approach to help patients with chronic pain to live fuller lives.